starwit-trainings/csharp-basics/05-advanced-language-features/Readme.md

 * Run program
 * output all other values from ini file
 * create an additional section with at least two config items and output them
+* Create a config key _search-folder_ and list all files in configured folder.

 ## Dealing with CSV files
 Storing data in comma separated value files is a common way to exchange data.
 This example will show you, how to parse CSV files and turn their content into C# objects.